We've been stirring up drama at The University of Canterbury since 1921

 The most notable of these golden years was the 1942-69 era during which the society was lead by Dame Ngaio Marsh.
 In this time, the society produced multiple critically-acclaimed shows, particularly those of Shakespeare.
 The society also completed both a New Zealand tour (Othello & Hamlet, 1944-45) and an Australian tour (Othello & Six Characters in Search of an Author, 1949).

 The club was wound-up in 1990 due to financial reasons, but was revived in 1993 by an ad-hoc committee.
-The society has then been in full operation since 1994.
+The society has since been in full operation since 1994.

 In 1933, The Canterbury College Drama Society became The Canterbury University College Drama Society.
 Then in 1961 it became The University of Canterbury Drama Society.
 Finally, in 2002 the society became The University of Canterbury Drama Society Incorporated.
 Throughout all this time the society has alternately been referred to as DRAMASOC, Dramasoc, and DramaSoc.

-DramaSoc's traditional home is the Ngaio Marsh Theatre in the UCSA building.
+DramaSoc's recent home has been the Ngaio Marsh Theatre in the UCSA building.
 However, following the tragic 2011 Christchurch Earthquake and the subsequent destruction of the UCSA building in which the theatre was homed, DramaSoc now performs in both the Jack Mann Auditorium and Bentley's Bar.
 DramaSoc will return to the Ngaio Marsh when the theatre's reconstruction is completed in 2019.

 DramaSoc is an Incorporated Society with the NZ Companies Office.

 DramaSoc is registered as a charity with the NZ Charities Services.

 The University of Canterbury Students' Association (UCSA) is our official affiliate.